becabytess/GPT-from-scratch/README.md

-# Reinventing ChatGPT: A Foundational Language Model Implementation
+# Reinventing GPT2 From Scratch : A Foundational Language Model Implementation

 ## Overview

 This project presents a foundational implementation of a Generative Pre-trained Transformer (GPT) model.
-It focuses on constructing the core components of modern large language models from fundamental principles, including tokenization, the transformer architecture, and the training process.
+It focuses on constructing the core components of modern large language models from fundamental principles without relying on higher level apis , including tokenization, the transformer architecture, and the training process, everything built from the ground up with basic matrix operations.

 ## Core Components